LowellInstruments/ddh_new/docs/source/sw-configuring.rst

 after a couple of minutes, reloading any original or modified `'ddh.json`' file.
 This configuration or setup tab additionally allows you to delete all any existing data files and/or history logs so user must be really sure when using such buttons.
-This fourth tab can be hidden again by shift+clicking the Internet Connectivity icon again.
+This fourth tab can be hidden again by ``shift + clicking`` the Internet Connectivity icon again.
 This mechanism to open and close the configuration tab is done on purpose in order to prevent accidental interaction with it.